Claiming His Christmas Wife

 “Thanks,” Imogen said with a tight smile, folding the prescription in half once, then held out her hand to Travis.

-He gave her the worn silk bag that was all she’d had on her when she collapsed, like she was some kind of runaway or something.
+He gave her the worn silk bag that was all she’d had on her when she collapsed, like she was some kind of runaway.
 It might have been good quality twenty or thirty years ago, but it was frayed and faded now.
+Ugly.

 “Oh, goodness no,” the doctor said.
 “You’ll have another dose of antibiotics and an iron infusion.
 We’ll talk tomorrow about discharge, but I would think later in the week—”